A quick start to Kotlin

 > helloWorld = "Something else"

-1. var - variables that can be reassigned, change the value as many times as required.
+- variables that can be reassigned, change the value as many times as required.

 var helloWorld = "Hello World"